In Rainbows: In Rainbows Disk 2

 The special edition of In Rainbows included a second disc, In Rainbows Disk 2, which contains eight additional tracks.
+Yorke said Disk 2 contained some of Radiohead's best work, such as "Down Is the New Up", but that it did not fit the main album.
+In 2009, Radiohead made Disk 2 available to purchase as a download on their website.
+It was released on digital services in October 2016.

+Music Stereogum characterised Disk 2 as more downcast and "balladeering" than Disk 1, with less guitar and more piano.
+"MK 1", an instrumental, extends the chords of "Videotape".
+"Down Is the New Up" is an "ominous" piano anthem, with a "funky" falsetto, "shimmering atmospherics" and orchestral swells.
+"Go Slowly" is a tense, "ghostly" song with guitars, glockenspiel and synthesisers.
+"MK 2" is a synthesiser instrumental.
+"Up on the Ladder" features synthesisers and a "gnarled", "funk-ish" guitar riff.
+"Last Flowers" has "mournful" vocals, piano arpeggios and acoustic guitar.
+"Bangers and Mash" is an "uptempo freakout" with "choppy" guitar.
+"4 Minute Warning" is a "peaceful" song with a droning ambient introduction.

+Reception

-In 2009, Radiohead made Disk 2 available to purchase as downloads on their website, and in October 2016 it was released on streaming and digital services.Pitchforks Chris Dahlen wrote that "a lesser band might have crammed some bootlegs and demo takes in here, but when Radiohead put something on disc, they want it to count".
+In Pitchfork, Chris Dahlen wrote that "a lesser band might have crammed some bootlegs and demo takes in here, but when Radiohead put something on disc, they want it to count".
 However, he criticised Yorke's vocals: "The cynical/alienated rut into which he grinds himself has the persistence of a toothache ...
 Yorke sounds like neither a post-millennial prophet nor an uncanny empathist, so much as a crank."

-David Fricke of Rolling Stone wrote that "if you bought the deluxe box edition of In Rainbows just for the session leftovers, you did not get your eighty dollars' worth", but conceded that the songs "deserve to be on record".
+In Rolling Stone, David Fricke wrote that "if you bought the deluxe box edition of In Rainbows just for the session leftovers, you did not get your eighty dollars' worth", but conceded that the songs "deserve to be on record".
 Stereogum wrote that the most impressive thing about Disk 2 was "how effortless it all seems".